 Thanks for taking the time to read this.

-You're welcome, no problem.
+no problem.
 Thanks for all the details.

 Well, it certainly doesn't sound like Tendonitis